 |Human Experts||Artificial Intelligence ES|

 Storage: They have the ability to store large amounts of data easily and add levels of access.

 Decision-making: The ability to implement computing power to derive expert skills and use it to drive decisions is very much possible.
-This is leaps and bounds ahead from the conventional ‘educated-guess’ approach.
+This is leaps and bounds ahead of the conventional ‘educated-guess’ approach.

 Efficiency: In the process of problem-solving, most of the time, the requirement is time-sensitive.
-Cutting the process short by making everything more efficient, thereby solving the problem quicker, is a possibility with the use of expert systems.
+Cutting the process short by making everything more efficient, thereby, solving the problem quickly is a possibility with the use of expert systems.

-Error handling: Expert systems not only reduce human errors but also make sure that errors can be handled in a structured way and solved, which is an important advantage in most of the situations.
+Error handling: Expert systems not only reduce human errors but also make sure that errors can be handled and solved in a structured way, which is an important advantage in most situations.

 Wrangling: With the usage of expert systems, one can look at data or any process and understand it in a way that would’ve been incomprehensible to the naked eye.